|I.||Bachelor of Arts in Liberal Studies|

 Transfer credit ordinarily is not awarded for study at other institutions after you have started study at Georgetown.
 However, students sometimes seek to take summer classes at institutions outside the Washington DC area.
 Consult with the BALS program before registering for such classes, so you can be sure that they will apply to your academic program.

 Students applying to the BALS program who have previously attended another Georgetown University undergraduate program should be aware that their entire undergraduate academic record will be reflected on their transcript.
 This means that all courses, grades, and credits earned at Georgetown University will be factored into the cumulative GPA and credit totals, without exception.
-While all previously completed undergraduate coursework will be reflected on the transcript and will be applied towards the cumulative GPA and credit totals, students are still responsible for completing all of the BALS program requirements, including a minimum of 57 credits within the BALS program and all required courses.
+While all previously completed undergraduate coursework will be reflected on the transcript and will be applied towards the cumulative GPA and credit totals, students are still responsible for completing all of the BALS program requirements, including all Core Area and Concentration courses.

 Advanced Placement/CLEP Credit